Fellows Committee

 What are the Criteria for Fellow Status?

-• Published scholarship that has shaped or reshaped the field of family relations.
+• Published, referred scholarship that has shaped or reshaped the study of families.

-• The development and implementation of innovative curricula for training professionals in the area of family science.
+• The development and implementation of innovative curricula for training family scholars and professionals.

 • The development and implementation of innovative social policy relevant to families.